Kozea/WeasyPrint/pages/install.rst

 Otherwise, please copy the full error message and `report the problem
 </community/>`_.

+.. [#] GdkPixbuf is actually optional.
+Without it, PNG is the only
+       supported raster image format: JPEG, GIF and others are not available.

-.. [#] The test suite passes on 1.8 and 1.10 with some tests marked as
+.. [#] The test suite passes on cairo 1.8 and 1.10 with some tests marked as
        “expected failures” due to bugs or behavior changes in cairo.

 .. [#] Alternatively, install lxml with pip but make sure you have libxml2